Categories

 Homemade Rakija

 Rakija is a local spirit, of which most households prefer the homemade version.
-It can be bought in many places, in most of the Balkan countries in fact, and has an alcohol content of around 40 percent to start with.
+It can be bought in many places, in most of the Balkan countries, in fact, and has an alcohol content of around 40 percent to start with.
 But the Balkan guys like to mix stronger.

 It is served in small glasses like brandy and similarly produced by boiling with various wines, cherries, or plums.
 You might think that a slightly sweet, full-bodied drink is suitable for the evening hours, but for locals, breakfast and Rakija often go hand in hand, just as offers of a glass of Rakija can fall at any time of the day.

-Blue and red natural lakes Crveno Jezero in Imotski
+Blue and red natural lakes, Crveno Jezero in Imotski

-The small town of Imotski is indeed worth a potential line at the border barrier because here you will stumble upon two multimeter holes in the ground, which are said to have been formed as a result of a huge sinkhole in the land.
+The small town of Imotski is indeed worth a potential line at the border barrier because here you will stumble upon two multimeter holes in the ground, which are said to have been formed as a result of a massive sinkhole in the land.
 The so-called "failure".

 One hole is called “red” because of the red walls surrounding it, about 530 m high.
-At a depth of 220 m, the “blue” hole does not go so deep into the ground, but the lake at the bottom is illuminated by the sun, which makes the water completely blue.
+At a depth of 220 m, the “blue” hole does not go so deep into the ground, but the Lake at the bottom is illuminated by the sun, which makes the water completely blue.

-Modro (Blue Lake, Plavo jezero) is a freshwater karst lake in southern Croatia near the town of Imotski.
-Like the nearby Red Lake, it is located in a deep sinkhole, formed, according to speleologists, as a result of the collapse of a giant underground cave.
+Modro (Blue Lake, Plavo jezero) is a freshwater karst Lake in southern Croatia near the town of Imotski.
+Like the nearby Red Lake, it is located in a deep sinkhole, formed, according to speleologists, by the collapse of a giant underground cave.
 The maximum depth from the edge of the coast at the top is about 230 meters.
 The depth of the water depends on the season.
-In the spring, it can reach up to 90 meters, and in the archives of 1914 it is reported that the water was at the level of 114 meters, flooding the southern bank of the funnel.
-At the end of summer, the lake can dry up completely.
+In the spring, it can reach up to 90 meters, and in the archives of 1914, it is reported that the water reached 114 meters, flooding the southern bank of the funnel.
+At the end of summer, the Lake can completely dry up.
 Blue Lake is a popular tourist and sightseeing attraction on the Balkan tourist routes.
-In 1908, a hiking trail was laid to the surface of the lake.
-In 1943, seismic movements caused a massive landslide, causing the depth of the lake to shrink significantly.
+In 1908, a hiking trail was laid on the surface of the Lake.
+In 1943, seismic movements caused a massive landslide, causing the depth of the Lake to shrink significantly.

 If a red hole is mostly a view from above and straight into the depths, then a blue hole is an oasis that you can descend into by footpaths.
-At the end of the paths, there is a lake in which both locals and passers-by bathe.
+At the end of the paths, there is a Lake in which both locals and passers-by bathe.

-Princip's Bridge (Latin bridge) on which World War I began when Franz Ferdinand was shot dead in Sarajevo
+Princip's Bridge (Latin bridge), on which World War I began when Franz Ferdinand was shot dead in Sarajevo

 Like many surviving structures, the Latin Bridge is now only for pedestrians.
 There are enough other modern automobile bridges across the Milyacka River - functional and wide.
 Near the bridge, there is an excellent Museum of the Latin Bridge, where visitors can learn in detail about what happened on that day, which provoked the beginning of the First World War, which changed the world order of our planet so much and consider artifacts recovered during the reconstruction of buildings in the vicinity of the bridge and at other excavation archaeological sites in the neighborhood.